 Who Belong To Baby Boomers & Why Does It Matter?

-According to Beresford Research, Baby Boomers were born between 1946- 1964.
-They proceed the generation X and are typically the offsprings of the Silent and Greatest generations.
+According to Beresford Research, Baby Boomers were born between 1946 and 1964.
+They precede Generation X and are typically the offspring of the Silent and Greatest generations.

 Generation Before Baby Boomers